Pen y Fan: Summit

-The summit lies on a ridge stretching from Talybont Reservoir in the east, to the A470.
-About 0.5 km to the south-west lies the subsidiary top of Corn Du, beyond which the terrain drops at a moderate angle to the subsidiary top of Y Gyrn then more steeply to the Storey Arms on the A470.
+The summit is on an undulating ridge stretching from Talybont Reservoir in the east, to the A470.
+About 0.5 km to the south-west lies the subsidiary top of Corn Du, beyond which the terrain drops at a moderate angle to the subsidiary top of Y Gyrn, then more steeply to the Storey Arms on the A470.
 To the east, the ridge drops steeply to the col connecting it to Cribyn, the next mountain along the ridge.
-From Corn Du, a ridge with an east-facing escarpment descends south towards Merthyr Tydfil.
+From Corn Du, a ridge with an east-facing escarpment descends gently south towards Merthyr Tydfil.

 Climate

-In Winter, Pen y Fan often has a covering of snow.
-The amount of snow varies significantly from year to year.
+Like much of upland Wales, Pen y Fan has a Subpolar Oceanic climate, with snowfall possible between November and May.
+The amount of snow and duration varies significantly from year to year.
 After a heavy snowfall, the mountain is a popular destination with local skiing enthusiasts.

 Archaeology

-The summit is marked by a well preserved and structured Bronze Age cairn with a central stone cist, similar to that on the nearby summit of Corn Du.
+The summit is marked by a reconstructed Bronze Age cairn with a central stone cist, similar to that on the nearby summit of Corn Du.
 The grave is fitted with a series of concentric stone kerbs to protect the central mound from slippage.
 The cist is a box formed by vertical stone slabs near the centre of the barrow, and it is currently occupied by the National Trust sign, but will have originally held the ashes or other remnants of a dead person or persons since multiple burials together are common in the British Bronze Age.
 It also held grave goods left with the human remains, such as flint tools, cinerary urns, or flower tributes.
 The similar round barrow on Fan Foel was excavated in 2002-4 and revealed such items in the central cist, the flowers being those of meadowsweet (Filipendula ulmaria).